draios/onprem-install-docs/6.X/6.7.0/README.md

       When not configured `sysdig.ingressNetworking` defaults to `hostnetwork`.

-  **NOTE**: If doing an airgapped install (see Airgapped Installation Options), you would also edit the following values:
+  **NOTE**: If doing an airgapped install , you would also edit the following values:

   - [`airgapped_registry_name`](docs/02-configuration_parameters.md#airgapped_registry_name):
     The URL of the airgapped (internal) docker registry.
 This URL is used for